unifiedjs/collective/readme.md

 *   teams are scoped to one **organization** or the **collective**
 *   teams respectively govern the **projects** or **organizations** under them
 *   the [core][] and [moderation][] teams are special
-*   individuals making significant contributions may become a member, they are nominated by existing members and approved by the [core][] team
+*   individuals making significant contributions may join a team, they are nominated by existing members and approved by the [core][] team
 *   any member may merge, some members may release